AlexanderKaluzhny/instanotifier/README.rst

 :Filter: Having the set of new data entries, filters out the existing ones
 :Model: Saves the data into the db
 :Publisher: Sends out the data into the particular channel (email, fb messenger, etc.)
-:FeedSource Settings: The settings application for wiring up the source to fetch from; target to publish notifications to; interval with which to fetch data; and on/off switcher
+:FeedSource Settings: The settings application for wiring up the source to fetch from, target to publish notifications to, interval with which to fetch data, and on/off switcher
+:API: REST API exposing access to stored data, includes UI

 Implemented functionality
 -------------------------